Free field construction of Heterotic string compactified on Calabi-Yau manifolds of Berglund-Hubsch type in the Batyrev-Borisov combinatorial approach: Massless left movers and N=1 Space-Time supersymmetry

 \section{Massless left movers and N=1 Space-Time supersymmetry}

 The vertices of massless physical states are interesting because they play two roles.The first is that it is the states of this set that must correspond to the observed elementary particles.

 Secondly, some of these vertices can be used to extend the symmetry of the theory.
 They can be taken as currents whose integrals become additional generators for this extension.

-By imposing the requirements on the vertices to be simultaneously $Q_{BRST}$, $D_{\vec{m}}$ and $D_{\vec{n}}$ cohomology, we find the following massless left vertices in the NS-subsector with canonical picture number $(-1)$ and in the R-subsector sector with canonical picture number $(-\fr12)$.
+By imposing the requirements on the vertices to be simultaneously $Q_{BRST}$ and $ D_{\vec{1},\vec{1}}$ cohomology, we find the following massless left vertices in the NS-subsector with canonical picture number $(-1)$ and in the R-subsector sector with canonical picture number $(-\fr12)$.